-- 2.1 Students admitted to a program are required to hold a bachelor's degree from an accredited institution in Canada or the United States, or an equivalent academic degree from an institution outside of North America. - 2.2 Students registered in an art therapy program that does not award a graduate degree must already hold a master's degree or equivalent. - 2.3 Prior to admission or in the course of the program, students are encouraged to gain useful experience in the visual arts, either as part of a university degree, a certified art class and/or via the submission of a portfolio of original artwork. - 2.4 Prior to admission or in the course of the program, students are required to have completed at least 15 credits in psychology (and/or to possess an equivalent degree or clinical experience) consisting of the following topics: - a) human developmental psychology - b) psychopathology
+- 2.1 Students admitted to a program are required to hold a bachelor's degree from an accredited institution in Canada or the United States, or an equivalent academic degree from an institution outside of North America. - 2.2 Individuals enrolled in an art therapy training program leading to the title of art therapist, but not constituting a master's degree, must already hold a master's degree or equivalent training. - 2.3 Prior to admission or in the course of the program, students are encouraged to gain useful experience in the visual arts, equivalent to eighteen (18) university credits in visual arts, either as part of a university degree, a certified art class and/or via the submission of a portfolio of original artwork. - 2.4 Prior to admission or in the course of the program, students are required to have completed at least twenty-four (24) credits in psychology (and/or to possess an equivalent degree or clinical experience) consisting of the following domains: - a) human developmental psychology - b) psychopathology